dbt-labs/docs.getdbt.com/website/docs/guides/sl-migration.md

 6. Push these changes to a new branch in your repo.

 :::info `ref` not supported
 The dbt Semantic Layer API doesn't support `ref` to call dbt objects.
 This is currently due to differences in architecture between the legacy Semantic Layer and the re-released Semantic Layer.
 Instead, use the complete qualified table name.
-If you're using dbt macros at query time to calculate your metrics, you should move those calculations into the Semantic Layer as code.
+If you're using dbt macros at query time to calculate your metrics, you should move those calculations into your Semantic Layer metric definitions as code.
 :::

 **To make this process easier, dbt Labs provides a [custom migration tool](https://github.com/dbt-labs/dbt-converter) that automates these steps for you.
 You can find installation instructions in the [README](https://github.com/dbt-labs/dbt-converter/blob/master/README.md).
 Derived metrics aren’t supported in the migration tool, and will have to be migrated manually.*